rspeer/wordfreq/SUNSET.md

 rare to see NLP research that doesn't have a dependency on closed data controlled by OpenAI and Google, two companies that I already despise.

+wordfreq was built by collecting a whole lot of text in a lot of languages.
+That used to be a pretty reasonable thing to do, and not the kind of thing someone would be likely to object to.
+Now, the text-slurping tools are mostly used for training generative AI, and people are quite rightly on the defensive.
+If someone is collecting all the text from your books, articles, Web site, or public posts, it's very likely because they are creating a plagiarism machine that will claim your words as its own.

-I don't want to work on anything that could be confused with generative AI, or that could benefit generative AI.
+So I don't want to work on anything that could be confused with generative AI, or that could benefit generative AI.

 OpenAI and Google can collect their own damn data.
 I hope they have to pay a